 These medicines are considered to be safe during breastfeeding.
 But still, women should know the benefits and side effects of these medicines.

 Both treatment methods can be used individually or together for effective results.

 Untreated PPD can last for months and years.
 It could affect the health of both the mother and child.
 There could be life-threatening side effects as well.
 Untreated PPD can also interfere with her ability to connect with and care for her baby.

 Family members and friends are the ones who recognize the symptoms of PPD first.
 They can encourage the mother to meet a specialist.
 During PPD, the patient needs emotional support from the family.
 The family needs to understand the behavior of the patient and provide the required support.

 I hope the second part of Ladies and Babies will add some value to your life.

-In the above article, we have discussed the Postpartum Depression, its causes, symptoms and the treatment methods.
+In the above article, we have discussed Postpartum Depression, its causes, symptoms, and treatment methods.
 PPD patients need to talk to people about their feelings.
 This will help avoid serious symptoms.
-The baby brings a lot of happiness to your lives.
+The baby brings a lot of happiness to your life.
 Don’t let your conditions like PPD spoil this feeling.
 Take corrective measures at an early stage to eliminate long-term complications.

-Read our previous article of Ladies and Babies series here: Ladies and Babies: Part 1 – Polycystic Ovary Syndrome (PCOS)
+Read our previous article in the Ladies and Babies series here: Ladies and Babies: Part 1 – Polycystic Ovary Syndrome (PCOS)

-Next week on Ladies and Babies, we will sketch the Childhood Cancer for you.
+Next week on Ladies and Babies, we will sketch Childhood Cancer for you.
 So stay tuned!